thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/getting-started-node.md

 At its core, CO2.js takes an input of bytes and returns in carbon estimate in grams.
 In doing so, it provides a way for developers to estimate the carbon cost of data transfer.

 In this tutorial, you will install CO2.js in a Node environment.
-Then, you will calculate the CO2 emissions of transferring 1 gigabyte (GB) or data.
+Then, you will calculate the CO2 emissions of transferring 1 gigabyte (GB) of data.

 ## Before starting